Skip to content

 # Analyze data (input) with reference materials (context)

-wfw run analyze -in results.csv -cx methodology.md -cx prior-analysis.md
+wfw run analyze -in results.csv -cx methodology.md prior-analysis.md

 Supported Document Types